FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Finite equilibria and bifurcation analysis

+The first Lyapunov coefficient depends on $c$ and is given by which has opposite sign to that of $c\neq 0$.
+Hence the bifurcation is subcritical for $c<0$ and supercritical for $c>0$.

 For the case $a=-1$, $E_1$ is an asymptotically stable equilibrium for $\mu < 0$ and unstable focus for $\mu > 0$ with an asymptotically stable periodic solution emerging for $\mu > 0$.
 For the case $a=1$, $E_1$ is an asymptotically stable equilibrium for $\mu > 0$ and unstable focus for $\mu < 0$ with an asymptotically stable periodic solution emerging $\mu > 0$.
-This finishes the proof. \end{itemize} \end{proof} \begin{rem} We may observe in Figure \ref{globalB} that, for $c>0$ (resp. $c<0$), the Hopf bifurcation (with respect to $a$) is supercritical for $a=-1$ giving rise to a stable (resp. unstable) periodic solution which disappears at a subcritical Hopf bifurcation at \(a=1,\) see regions 5-8 of Table \ref{QB}. \end{rem}
+This finishes the proof. \end{itemize} \end{proof}

+\begin{thm} With respect to the vector field $f_{(a,0,c)}$ of \eqref{2d}, if $|a|<1$ then there exists at most one limit cycle.
+If it exists, then it is unstable. \end{thm}